bazelbuild/intellij/README.md

   * Improvements for old not supported IDE versions will not be accepted.
     Your changes should target the currently supported IDE versions.
     You can find a list of these versions [here](./intellij_platform_sdk/build_defs.bzl#L31).
-  * We can't accept sylistic, refactoring, or "cleanup" changes.
+  * We can't accept stylistic, refactoring, or "cleanup" changes.
   * We have very limited bandwidth, and applying patches upstream is a time-consuming process.
 Large patches generally can't be accepted unless there's clear value for all our users.